close

 If you just run the math on how many spots are available at a campground—and how many people are ready to book—you see why they sell out so quickly.
 Some tour companies and employers enlist their staff to click en masse—in attempts to secure any reservations possible.

 One big issue is that folks often book more than they need.
-Last week, a fellow mentioned to us that he typically books 23 days at Killbear and then cancels the ones he doesn’t want.
+For example, I spoke with a who noted that he typically books 23 days at Killbear and then cancels the ones he doesn’t want.
 This just illustrates how many “booked” campsites might not get used.

-The pandemic only makes this worse, as many who’d otherwise travel internationally are now looking for domestic options.
-This means a lot of folks who’ve never camped before are planning to this summer.
-(One RV dealer we recently spoke with noted that their January 2021 sales were 300% higher than in an ordinary year.)
+The pandemic only made this worse, as many who’d otherwise travel internationally were looking for domestic options.
+This resulted in a lot of folks who’ve never camped before deciding to try camping for the first time.

 UNABLE TO RESERVE A CAMPSITE?